4 min read / 12 August 2024 / yasmin sharp

 Labelling Requirements

-• If you are selling candles that contain fragrance oils or essentials oil, candle labelling requirements in the UK state that they must also feature candle safety labels.
+- If you are selling candles that contain fragrance oils or essentials oils, candle labelling requirements in the UK state that they must also feature candle warning labels.

-• CLP candle labels contain information about ingredients, allergens, hazards and signal words.
-They should also include the UFI product number and your full contact details.
+- CLP labelling for candles contains information about ingredients, allergens, hazards and signal words.
+It should also include the UFI product number and your full contact details.

 Fire Safety Standards